 Depending on the date, any venue you select will most likely be decorated for Christmas - adding a more celebratory feel to your special day.
 Winter is a theme in itself.
 Take advantage of the natural atmosphere, using a rich palette of red and gold colours, with candles and fairy lights to decorate the surroundings.
 The gorgeous glow of a log fire will make for the perfect setting for photographs as you snuggle up with your family.
 The use of sparklers is also a popular choice as the night draws in and you are left to create a magical atmosphere with candles.

 Food is an important part of any wedding.
 A winter wedding in the New Forest offers you the chance to create a wedding breakfast to surprise and warm your guests from the inside out.
 Try hearty dishes like wild mushroom soup, confit duck or a fillet of local beef, but add a twist with mini soup bowls or a feasting table.
 You can also get creative with the dessert course and set up a hot chocolate bar or s’mores bar.
 The choice of drinks can range from mulled wine full of delectable spices that fill the air with fragrance or comforting hot chocolate or creamy eggnog cocktails.

 When your day is over, and the realisation that it’s the middle of winter kicks in, you’ll be able to jet off to a tropical paradise for your honeymoon.
 Winter in Britain provides the perfect excuse to visit some of the more remote and luxurious places in the world for your honeymoon.
 So why not look at somewhere like the Maldives to relax and enjoy your first couple of weeks of married life?

-We are opening up our doors on Sunday 10th March for you to explore our beautiful country house as we begin to plan your dream wedding.
+Explore our beautiful country house as we begin to plan your dream winter wedding.

 © 2019 The Montagu Arms Hotel